Get instant quote

 How thin can walls be for Delrin parts?

-Typically, the minimum wall thickness should be at least 1 mm (0.039 in).
-For more robust strength, we recommend 2 mm (0.079 in), and 2.5 mm (0.098 in) for rigid walls.
+Typically the minimum wall thickness should be at least 1 mm (0.039 in).
+For more robust strength, 2 mm (0.079 in) is recommended.
+For rigid walls, specify 2.5 mm (0.098 in).

 What are the maximum working temperatures allowed for Delrin parts?